Applications for Ku-ring-gai Community Grants 2020 have closed

 Priority Funding Areas which align with Ku-ring-gai Council long-term plans are: Children and Families; Young People; Older People; People with Disabilities; People from Culturally and Linguistically Diverse Backgrounds; Women; Community Safety; Arts/Cultural Pursuits; Economic and Social Development.

-Organisations which do not have an ABN must submit a Statement by Supplier form - refer to "Contact details - ABN question" on each electronic application form.
+Organisations that do not have an ABN must submit a Statement by Supplier form - refer to "Contact details - ABN question" on each electronic application form.

-If you need help with the online application forms, please contact Suzanna La Cava on 9424 0896 or firstname.lastname@example.org.
+If you need help with the online application forms or have any questions about the program, please contact Danny Houseas on 9424 0829 or email email@example.com.

 There is also a Help Guide for Applicants on the SmartyGrants website.